HEAR OUR STORY

 The land was degenerated and the soil was very poor, but using his permaculture knowledge, Paul slowly improved the site, digging swales and reservoirs for water, improving the soil and planting a variety of medicinal and food crops.

 We share permaculture knowledge with schools, teaching children about health care, earth care and enterprise.
-Through our tree nursery project we donate trees to schools, community organisations, and farmers.
+Through our tree nursery project we donated trees to schools, community organisations, and farmers.
 In 2008 we donated over 35,000 trees to the United Nation Trees for Africa program and continue to give away thousands of trees, teaching people how to design food gardens and control the severe erosion and degeneration of the environment around their homes.

 From 2013-2018, we implemented sustainable development projects with the Southern Network for Environmental Development and BMZ (German Ministry for Economic Cooperation and Development) through which we expanded our network to West African Countries such as Togo and Burkino Faso.